yuzima/font-offset/README.md

 - sCapHeight: from `base line` to `cap line`
 - unitsPerEm: specifies the number of coordinate units on the "em square".

-Every font has its own metrics.
-They are different from other fonts'.
+But for metrics of font, ascender/descender are different from general ones.

+Take the example of `Catamaran`,

+- generals Ascent/Descent: ascender is 770 and descender is 230.
+Used for character drawings.
+- metrics Ascent/Descent: ascender is 1100 and descender is 540.
+Used for content-area’s height.

 This picture explain how font actually is rendered in browser:
 ![](./font.png)

-The `content-area` is the height from `ascender line` to `descnder line`.
+The `content-area` is the height of metric `ascender` plus metric `descnder`.

 When we set `line-height` equals to `font-size` which is `1em` or `100px`, it doesn't mean the `content-area` is 100px heigh.
 The `content-area` block may over the size of `line-height` block; There may have overflow parts, but the overflow are evenly distributed on top and bottom.